 Breast massage can help with lymphatic drainage and physical myofascial release, but adding an oil formulated specifically for breasts can make a difference according to our experts.
 The three oils below all contain calendula and yarrow, two herbs known to help with lymphatic drainage.
 “Calendula is a very powerful lymphatic draining herb and good for immune support, plus it is great for sensitive or inflamed skin, making it ideal for breast oils” Migs Domasiute, founder of Blind Tiger, the Philly-based bodywork studio that’s grown a cult following, says.
 So is yarrow.
 It can help relieve swollen, tender breasts.
 “Yarrow flowers and leaves infused in oil promotes fluid flow in the breasts,” she explains.

 This small-batch handcrafted oil was created by Domasiute herself.
 A mission-based endeavor, the breast oil was created to empower women and people with breasts to take better care of themselves.
 She developed the formula using Ayurvedic principles and her hard-won experience as a bodyworker.

 How to Do It

-Nadine Artemis, founder 15-year-old band Living Libations, is one of the most experienced green beauty product formulators in the industry.
+Nadine Artemis, the founder of the 15-year-old brand Living Libations, is one of the most experienced green beauty product formulators in the industry.
 In her book, Renegade Beauty, Artemis wrote, “Our breast health is a barometer.
 Breasts are pranic channels; they give and receive life force.
 Take [massage and natural oils] into consideration for your breasts, and your whole being will benefit.”